neilenns/streamdeck-cli-pack/README.md

-# GitHub Action to pack StreamDeck plugins
+# GitHub Action to pack Stream Deck plugins

-This action packs a StreamDeck plugin for release.
+This action packs a Stream Deck plugin for release.

 ## Basic use